mcinglis/c-style/readme.md

 If it's valid to assign a value of one type to a variable of another type, then you don't have to cast it.
 There are only three reasons to use typecasts:

 - performing true division (not integer division) of `int` expressions
-- making an array index an `int`, but you can do this with assignment anyway
+- making an array index an integer, but you can do this with assignment anyway
 - using compound literals for structs and arrays

 ``` c